Vitamin Deficiency

 - Vitamin supplementation in food products, adequate food security, and availability of supplements make vitamin deficiencies less common in developed countries.
 Certain populations are at increased risk.

-- Toxicity is rare for water-soluble vitamins, whereas possible with fat-soluble vitamins (A, D, E, K).
+- Toxicity is rare for water-soluble vitamins.
+It is possible for fat-soluble vitamins (A, D, E, K).

 Epidemiology